NashWellington/NNES/tests.md

 * translating palette values to pixel values may be doable with integer math, instead of pre-defined values (http://forums.nesdev.com/viewtopic.php?f=2&t=14338)

 ## APU
-* Length counter reloading should be disable-able by write to $4015
 * Audio silent for a second or two after ROM loading
 * For some test ROMs, audio is supposed to play 3 notes (low-high-low) on failure.
 NNES plays 4 (low-high-low-low).
 It's unclear what might be causing this.